Your Reality Check For Trail Riding This Winter…

 Especially with so many snowmobilers coming from higher risk urban areas to ride in and around small rural communities that are mostly virus-free.
 Sure, these towns need our winter business.
 But do you really think the locals want our dollars at the expense of getting sick from careless snowmobilers?
 Not a chance.

 And what if snowmobiler-inspired virus fear circulates throughout a snowbelt area?
-You can bet that services we need could be restricted or closed.
+You can bet that services we need could be restricted or closed even more than the latest reduced gathering sizes and closed indoor eating.
 Community access might be limited or denied to visitors.
-And other localized trail restrictions could result.
-All of this on top of the hospitality services, already hard hit by virus, who may have already closed over the last six months.
+And other localized trail restrictions could result form public health units, as happened last winter in North Bay/Parry Sound.
+All of this on top of some hospitality services, already hard hit by virus, who may have already closed over the past year.

 New Normal Challenge Impact on Trails

-So, the overall trail system wouldn’t be closed.
-But we could end up with regional disruptions or localized riding pockets thanks to unavailable services.
+So, if last season was any indication, the overall trail system shouldn’t close.
+But we could end up with regional disruptions or localized riding pockets thanks to unavailable services or arbitrary public health unit restrictions.
 Either way, our riding would be more siloed, more inconvenient and more unpredictable.
+Like last winter, much more local.

 Sure, there’d still be some huge swaths of great trail riding to be had in more remote regions.
 But without the reliable availability of services, we will encounter this new normal challenge for snowmobile trail riding.
 Not surprising, given that everything else in our world has changed.
 But unlike with so much of this transformative phenomenon, snowmobilers have a better chance than most to control their own destiny.